 In the modern world, we depend much on ready-made and artificial products.
 There are many alternatives available for a single item.
 It has increased the production of soil waste along with the problems related to it.
-“The use of 4R principle controls the production of solid waste and minimize the number of wastes to be disposed of .”
+For managing such unwanted solid wastes 4R principle is introduced.

 We can reduce the solid waste in our community by considering the followings points: